Cloud agnostic cloudSwXtch Install

 WHAT TO EXPECT

-Pre-Installation Step: Create VM
+Pre-Installation Step: Create the environment

-Cloud Specifics
+Cloud Specifics for OCI

-In OSI when creating the VM you MUST select “Hardware-assisted (SR-IOV) networking” in the “Advanced” section in the “Networking” tab.
+When creating the VM you MUST select “Hardware-assisted (SR-IOV) networking” in the “Advanced” section in the “Networking” tab.

 Prerequisites